-The Corporate Governance policy of Living Cities Development Group Limited ("the Company") has been prepared by the Board of Directors of the Company with reference to 3rd Edition of the Corporate Governance Principles and Recommendations of the ASX Corporate Governance Council ('ASX Principles and Recommendations').
+The Corporate Governance policy of BIR Financial Limited ("the Company") has been prepared by the Board of Directors of the Company with reference to the 3rd Edition of the Corporate Governance Principles and Recommendations of the ASX Corporate Governance Council ('ASX Principles and Recommendations').

-The ASX Principles and Recommendations are a guide for listed public companies rather than a set of prescriptive requirements.
-This recognizes that each company is different and should properly adopt policy that is appropriate to the organization.
+The ASX Principles and Recommendations are a guide for listed public companies rather than a set of prescriptive requirements in order to recognise that each company is different and should properly adopt policy that is appropriate to the organisation.

-The Board of Directors of the Company have adopted the best practice recommendations contained in the ASX Principles and Recommendations that are deemed appropriate for the Company and its scale and nature of operations.
+The Board of Directors of the Company have adopted the best practice recommendations contained in the ASX Principles and Recommendations that are deemed appropriate for the Company, given its scale and nature of operations.